OK, Beyhive, now let’s get in formation! Beyoncé surprised fans once again with the release of her brand new album, Lemonade, on Saturday, April 23.

 The Grammy winner kicked off the Lemonade era with the “Formation” music video in February.
 The controversial track, which concludes the new album, and its accompanying visual quickly made headlines after critics lashed out at Beyoncé for being “anti-police.”

 “Anyone who perceives my message as anti-police is completely mistaken,” she clarified in an interview in Elle’s May issue.
 “I have so much admiration and respect for officers and the families of officers who sacrifice themselves to keep us safe.
 But let’s be clear: I am against police brutality and injustice.
 Those are two separate things.”

-Earlier on Saturday, Beyoncé teased her new songs in an hour-long special on HBO.
-The artistic mini-movie and album comes just days before the launch of her Formation World Tour, which kicks off Wednesday, April 27, in Miami.
+Earlier on Saturday, Beyoncé teased her new songs in an hourlong special on HBO.
+The artistic mini-movie and album came just days before the launch of her Formation world tour, which kicks off Wednesday, April 27, in Miami.